Find examples to help landlords avoid common mistakes when working out and reporting income and profit from renting out a property.

 Carrying forward losses

 If you make an overall loss, you can offset that loss against any profits that arise from the same rental business in the future.
+Losses are carried forward automatically, you do not need to make a claim.

 - losses from a UK furnished holiday lettings business are only available to set against profits from a UK furnished holiday lettings business